 and sheeps bleating

-and trees leafing
+and eating and trees leafing

 and women meeting